 Medication.
-There are various medications for treating postpartum depression, such as antidepressants, that can help mitigate the pain.
+There are various medications for treating postpartum depression, such as antidepressants, that can help mitigate the issue.
 Consult with your doctor to discuss whether medication is appropriate for you.
 Of note, medications may have side effects or affect your ability to breastfeed.

-Take your health seriously, but be easy on yourself.
+We encourage every surrogate to take her health seriously.
 You may want to request additional leave from work to recuperate.
 Remember that postpartum depression affects countless women each year, so you’re never alone and there’s always help and resources to be found.

 If you or someone you’re concerned about have contemplated suicide, call 1-800-273-8255 immediately (they are available 24/7).
 Also be sure to check out MentalHealth.gov and The National Institute of Mental Health for additional information and resources.